At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your enthusiasm for working in safety-critical environments.
-Mention any previous experience with electromechanical devices or similar projects to show you understand the industry.
+Craft a Strong Cover Letter: Write a compelling cover letter that not only outlines your qualifications but also expresses your enthusiasm for the role and the company.
+Mention why you are interested in working with safety-critical devices and how your background aligns with their mission.

 How to prepare for a job interview at Zebra Technical Recruitment Ltd